nanosapp/fullstack-dev-assessment/README.md

 # Fullstack Assesment

-The goal of this test is not to evaluate how fast you deliver results or how much you master one particular language but rather your problem solving and decision making skills.
+The goal of this test is not to evaluate how fast you deliver results but rather your problem solving and decision making skills.

-For this test, we do not provide design mockups in order to let the developer express their Front-end knowledge, all we expect is that you come up with a clean and easy to navigate user interface.
+For this test, we do not provide design mockups in order to let the developer express their Front-end knowledge, but we expect  you to come up with a clean and easy to navigate user interface.

-We do not specify a particular language or framework to be used to solve this problem but we expect you to justify your choices.

 If you get in "the zone" while working on the test and feel that you can do more then the minimum requirements of the task, please feel free to impress us with your skills and knowhow.
 It will not go unnoticed.

 Feel free to use packages, libraries, Frameworks and even starters/code generators or code snippets, but please mention any code that is not yours and justify the use in a sentence or two.

+We expect you to use the following technologies for the Front-end:
+- ReactJS
+- Redux
+- Redux Sagas
+- React Router
+- Material UI
+- Axios

+For the Backend please choose one of the following:
+- NodeJS
+- Spring
+- Python(Jango or Flask).

+We highly apprecaite candidates who deliver their projects on a containerized environment using Docker (Docker-compose Kubernates are also welcome).

 ### We Will be evaluating you on the following: